KarthikNarayanP/azure_workshop_frontend/README.md

 Vulnerabilities|![Vulnerabilities](https://img.shields.io/badge/vulnerabilities-0-brightgreen)

-## Application Overview:CTS-SHOP
+## Application Overview: DigitalShopify Application

-    # This is a Sample ECOMMERCE Resonsive Web Designed Application built using React, in which we can perform Basic Ecommerce Functionalities like
+     This is a Sample ECOMMERCE Resonsive Web Designed Application built using React, in which we can perform Basic Ecommerce Functionalities like
                 - Registration
                 - Login
                 - Searching a Product